 PINK & RED

 Quelle joie!
 Pink and red signal good times ahead.
 And this is never more true than when it comes to your paper choices.
 Whether blush or hot, a flush of pink notecards on your desk can energise your imagination and creativity.
 It’s a shade that represents a vibrant, adventurous spirit.
-Pick up this Ludo notebook and you won’t be able to stop yourself from sketching still lifes, scribbling short stories or sculpting your list of dream destinations.
+Pick up this Ludo notebook and you won’t be able to stop yourself from sketching still lifes, scribbling short stories or sculpting your dream list of life skills to learn.
 Of course, red is also the colour of romance – worth keeping in mind when penning love notes to your sweetheart.
 If you’re in the market for bold gestures of passion with which to woo your Valentine, this colourblock pink and red notebook is enough to get even the most cold-blooded of notetakers’ pulse racing.

-There are many meanings and suggested emotions wrapped up in colours but usually our reaction to them comes down to our personal experiences: the sun-bleached pink bonnet of our parents’ old Astra, the severe purple trim of our school blazer, the blur of faded blue we scrawled on our Pepsi pencil case, making us sigh with pleasure or turn and run when we witness those shades and hues in later life.
+There are many meanings and suggested emotions wrapped up in colours but usually our reaction to them comes down to our personal experiences: the sun-bleached pink bonnet of our parents’ old Astra, the severe purple trim of our school blazer, the blur of faded blue ink we scrawled on our Pepsi pencil case, making us sigh with pleasure or turn and run when we witness those shades and hues in later life.
 Thankfully, we’ve got a whole spectrum of stationery that’s sure to give you all the feels.